appsolutegmbh/MAMP-MAMP-PRO-4-Documentation/en/MAMP-Windows/index.md

 language: en
 ---

-## What is MAMP ?
+## What is MAMP?

-MAMP is a one-click-solution for setting up your personal webserver.
+MAMP is a one-click-solution for setting up your personal web server.
 MAMP installs a local server environment in a matter of seconds on your computer.

 ![MAMP](/en/MAMP-Windows/First-Steps/MAMP.png)